Ernest Akouassaga

-Ernest Akouassaga (born 16 September 1985, in Leconi) is a Gabonese football defender.
+Ernest Akouassaga (born 16 September 1985) is a Gabonese football defender.

 Career

 Akoussaga began his career with AS Mangasport and joined in summer 2003 to French club SCO Angers.
 He played in three years SCO Angers just nine games, who scores four goals and signed in summer 2006 a contract with Le Havre AC.
 Akoussaga played only eighteen games for the reserve by Le Havre AC and was transferred in summer 2007 to FC Olimpi Rustavi.
 After two years in the Umaglesi Liga with Rustavi, turned back to France and signed on 13 July 2009 a contract with FC Nantes.

 International career

 Akoussaga is a member of the Gabon national football team.